 To report cruelty please go to our website

 and fill out the form which will inform the Harris County Animal Cruelty Task Force (HCACTF)

-or call 832-927-PAWS (7297) to reach them.
-The Houston Humane Society does not have Animal Control Officers or unit, but works together with many in Houston, TX to provide medical care and a second chance to an abused animal via our adoption program.
+.
+The Houston Humane Society does not have Animal Control Officers or units, but works together with many in Houston, TX to provide medical care and a second chance to an abused animal via our adoption program.